choice-exchange/cw20-reflection/README.md

 - When using `send` or `send_from`, the DEDUCTED AMOUNT is relayed via the Cw20ReceiveMsg.
 This means developers need not account for the deducted amount manually via their contracts.
 - Whitelisted EOAs are exempt from taxes
 - Anti-whale mechanism has been added to prevent over-transferring of too huge of a supply.
 This prevents wild fluctuations resulting from over auto-liquidity mechanisms
-- Standard was built against DojoSwap's DEX/AMM, customisations can be coded in to utilise other DEX-es as well

 ### Messages